Outfit Automation – What is it?

 to add and remove the mug in the “Mug of Ale” folder.
 Try these commands yourself with your own folders to see the results.

-NOTE: Whenever MST Outfitter adds or removes a folder, it will tell you it is doing this (and who sent the command) in nearby chat.
+NOTE: Whenever MST Outfitter attaches,wears,or detaches a folder, it will tell you it is doing this (and who sent the command) in nearby chat.
 Only you can see this message, it is not visible to others.
 This is a safety feature so you can double-check its actions.

 You can run the above chat commands from your favourite choreography system.
 If you are using the MST Performance Engine or ChoreoHUD event list timeline, you can use the optimized commands instead of traditional chat command.
 The optimize event action commands are: